 With a goal to disrupt the crowded nutrition category, Co-Founder of Form Damian Soong started the challenger brand with one belief — ‘that we can realise the greatest version of ourselves while being mindful of others’.

 From the brand’s careful curation of plant-based ingredients to its commitment to give back to underprivileged communities, the drive to do good in the world and make a positive social difference has anchored Form as a thought-leader within the multi-billion dollar nutrition and supplements market.

-Bringing a fresh perspective to the wellness space, Form’s performance-enhancing protein and cognitive boosting nootropics are broadening the definition of nutrition and impacting a growing community of conscious consumers.
+Bringing a fresh perspective to the wellness space, Form’s vegan protein powder and cognitive boosting nootropics are broadening the definition of nutrition and impacting a growing community of conscious consumers.
 By embracing the challenge to launch a brand that could flip the traditional nutrition narrative on its head, Soong and his co-founders have created a more mindful and elevated offering that’s a sign of times to come.

 With plans to continue innovating and inspiring, to ensure the positive growth of both Form and the wider wellness industry at large, ahead of the brand’s support of and involvement in the Welltodo Summit in London on 28th June, here Soong reveals why creating brand value is crucial, the key to building a team for growth and how brands that are working towards a greater purpose are becoming the new norm……..

 On standing out in a crowded market……..

 I saw a challenge.
 The nutrition space was extremely crowded, but no one was really elevating the concept of nutrition and there was no plant-based brand that really spoke to me.

 Most plant-based products were additions to dairy brands and most brands were positioned towards the macho gym crowd with big plastic tubs, or towards hippies with unimaginative pictures of ingredients and flowers.